svofski/tapeshnik/docs/NOTES.md

 Here are the wires that go to the original sensor board, labeled.

 ![photoint-wires2](photoint-wires2.jpg)
-Photointerruptor with resistors hidden in the heat shrink tubes, tightly squeezed into the position of the old sensor board.
+Photointerruptor with resistors hidden in the heat shrink tubes, tightly squeezed into the position of the old sensor board and reliably fixed in place.

 ![reflective-wheel](reflective-wheel.gif)
 The reflective sector wheel on the takeup reel.
 Monitoring it should help detecting when the tape is not moving and autostop must be engaged.